esp32f/wifi_ap/README.md

-Start WiFi as an access point.
+Start WiFi as an access point.<br>
+*AP mode does not support AP scan.*

 ```text
 includePath: